PyaeLinn01/PyaeLinn01/README.md

 ## 💡 Fun Facts

 - I love challenges like hackathons, competitions, and building innovative solutions.
-- I’m currently working on projects like AI projects and Web Devlopment Projects.
+- I’m currently working on projects like AI projects and Web Development Projects.

 ---